pohanchi/Response-writer/Readme.md

         ...
 ```

-In the following tutorial, we will tell you how to run code on QuAC dataset.
+In the following tutorial, we will show you how to run this code on QuAC dataset.

 ## __Stage 0: Prepare data__

 In Stage 0, you need to download json file of dataset and store in the dataset_local folder.
-(For example: dataset_local/QuAC/train.json and dataset_local/QuAC/dev.json)
+(For example: dataset_local/QuAC/train.json and dataset_local/QuAC/dev.json).
+You can install manually by youself.
+Here, we provide a conviencent shell script to automatically download CoQA, QuAC, dataset.

+`bash short_scripts/download_dataset.sh`

 ## __Stage 1: Data Preprocessing__

 In Stage 1, We have had json file, so we need to do preprocessing and store feature to do conversational question answering.
-The preprocessing code is in `Response-writer/extract_feature/extract_feature_bert_quac_truncated.py`.
-The preprocessing config is in `Response-writer/preprocessing_configs/bert/QuAC/base_train_truncated_HAE.yaml`
+You can directly run the well-written short script to get CoQA, DoQA, QuAC dataset preprocessing.

+`bash short_script/extract_coqa_feature.sh`

+`bash short_script/extract_doqa_feature.sh`

+`bash short_script/extract_quac_feature.sh`

-## __Stage 2:Train Model__
+## __Stage 2: Train & Evaluate your Model__

-In Stage 2, You can train your model by finishing training config.
+In Stage 2, You can train and evaluate your model.

+`bash short_scripts/doqa.sh`

+`bash short_scripts/coqa.sh`

+`bash short_scripts/quac.sh`